Sword of Fargoal

 Sword of Fargoal is a dungeon exploration video game developed by Jeff McCord and published by Epyx for the VIC-20 in 1982.
 It was later published for the Commodore 64 in 1983.
 The game was originally released on cassette tape and 5¼" floppy disk formats.

-Sword of Fargoal is an example of a roguelike game, which are characterized by their progressively increasing difficulty, procedurally generated level design, and permanent death, requiring that the player start from the beginning after each failure.
+Sword of Fargoal is an example of a roguelike game.
+Roguelike games are characterized by their progressively increasing difficulty, procedurally generated level design, and permanent death, requiring that the player start from the beginning after each failure.